 The first of the Vesper services last Sunday afternoon attracted a large congregation.
 The introductory music begins at 4:50, and the service proper at 5.
-The feature of the service was the unusual purity of tone as well as volume of the Junior Choir, which, under the direction of Mrs. Alexander Greene, revealed the results of careful training. are now some 35 children in the choir in addition to several substitutes.
-So well did addition to several substitutes.
-So that the they sing that the choir is to be used at all of the Lenten Vesper services.
+The feature of the service was the unusual purity of tone as well as volume of the Junior Choir, which, under the direction of Mrs. Alexander Greene, re-vealed the results of careful training.
+There are now some 35 children in the choir in addition to several substitutes.
+So well did they sing that the choir is to be used at all of the Lenten Vesper services.

-Lewis Howard Williamson sang with remarkable hearty and feeling the aria "If markable beauty and feeling the aria "If from all your hearts" from Elijah.
+Lewis Howard Williamson sang with remarkable beauty and feeling the aria "If from all your hearts" from Elijah.
 Mr. Williamson has been engaged as soloist for several other Sundays when his solos will be as follows: March 23: "Comfort ye" (Handel); April 6: "Save us, O God" (Randegger); Easter Sunday: "Hosanna" (Granier).

-Mrs. Alexander Greene will be the soloist

-on the remaining Sundays.
+Mrs. Alexander Greene will be the soloist on the remaining Sundays.